openid/authzen/authorization-api-1_0.md

 An Asset Query is a question about whether a principal can access a specific asset.
 It is a JSON object with the following fields:

 action:
 : REQUIRED.
 The type of access that is to be performed.
 Its value is a `string` that describes the action.
-This value of this field is as described in the Actions ({{actions}}) section.
+This value of this field is as described in the Actions section ({{actions}}).

 asset:
 : REQUIRED.
 The asset about which this query is.
-It's format is as described in the Assets ({{assets}}) section
+It's format is as described in the Assets section ({{assets}})

 The following is a non-normative example of an Asset Query: